Hamilton Principle for Chiral Anomalies in Hydrodynamics: Symmetries of equations of motion

 We see that as a result of the anomaly the electric current, an observable quantity, is not an axial-gauge invariant.
 We introduce the axial-gauge invariant \emph{vector current} Because the electric current conserves, the vector current does not

-Eq.\eq{-2} is the consequence of the axial-current anomaly In this context the anomaly says that the conserved electric current is not axial-gauge invariant, and the axial-gauge invariant vector current is not conserved.
-As axial-current anomaly \eq{-1}, the divergence of the vector current does not depend on dynamic fields.
+Eq.\eq{-2} is the consequence of the axial-current anomaly { .} In this context the anomaly says that the conserved electric current { $J$} is not axial-gauge invariant and the axial-gauge invariant vector current { $j$} is not conserved.
 Together Eqs.(\ref{-1},\ref{-2}) sometime referred to as {\it chiral anomalies}.

 Both currents \(J\) and \(j\) are physical observables.
 The difference between them depends only on the background fields.
 It stays the same for different flows occurring at the same external fields.
 This property suggests that under the axial coupling, the fluid is necessarily connected with a reservoir, a spectator medium whose motion is solely determined by the background fields.
-Then, the term \(2\, {}^\star\!F^{\alpha\beta}A_\beta^{\sA}\) should be associated with the electric current run through the reservoir and the vector current \(j\), with the electric current conducted by the fluid.
+Then, the term \(2\, {}^\star\!F^{\alpha\beta}A_\beta^{\sA}\) in \eq{2.300} should be associated with the electric current run through the reservoir and the vector current \(j\) { is associated } with the electric current conducted by the fluid.
 Since the fluid and the reservoir are open systems their currents taken independently do not conserve.
 The total electric current does.

 We illustrate this interpretation by the experimentally established Landauer-Sharvin effect of electronic ballistic transport (see, \cite{alekseev1998universality,frohlich2000new}).
 In the Landauer-Sharvin setting, the electric current ballistically runs through a wire whose open ends are connected to metallic leads (the reservoir).
-Then the one-dimensional version of the formula \eq{-2} \(\p\cdot j =2E\), written in the static case as \(j=2U\), where \(U\) is the voltage drop between the leads describes the universal conductance.
+Then the one-dimensional version of the formula \eq{-2} \(\p\cdot j =2E\), written in the static case as \(j=2U\), where \(U\) is the voltage drop between the leads {($E=\nabla U$)} describes the universal conductance.
 Restoring the units the universal conductance reads \(2e^2/h\).